What is Dengue Fever?

 - Drinking lots of fluids

-For severe dengue symptoms including shock and coma, hospitalisation and aggressive emergency treatment with fluid and electrolyte replacement may be necessary to save lives.
+For severe dengue symptoms including shock and coma, hospitalization and aggressive emergency treatment with fluid and electrolyte replacement may be necessary to save lives.

 The best way to prevent dengue fever is by taking precautions to avoid being bitten by mosquitoes, which include: